 - Influencing the RDA work and directions on data sharing and interoperability in their sectors, markets and geographies

-- Communicating open job positions in your organisation to whole RDA community (Exclusive to Organisational Members)
+- Communicating open job positions in your organisation to whole RDA community (Exclusive to Organisational Members - Use this form)

 - Early-bird reduced RDA Plenary registration fee for all Organisational Members extended through to the start of the Plenary (Exclusive to Organisational Members)

 - Having the opportunity to act as early adopters of RDA Recommendations and other outputs